All Episodes

 It doesn't cost money.

-They don't have to transcribe their notes, uh, they don't have to go look for paper.
+They don't have to go look for paper.

-Uh everything is available right then.
+Everything is available right then.

-Appreciate the call, Dr. Jody very much.
+Appreciate the call, Dr. Jody, very much.

-The Newt Gingrich fix for uh or cure for a sick health care system in our country, the delivery problems we have, the insurance and cost problems that companies have by taking on this responsibility.
+The Newt Gingrich fix or cure for a sick health care system in our country, the delivery problems we have, the insurance and cost problems that companies have by taking on this responsibility.

 Any thoughts on that?

-Uh other companies are supported by their countries in their health care.
+Other companies are supported by their countries in their health care.

 And by the way, in most of those countries, their growth rate is much slower than ours.